-- + The preliminary project study on the increase in the active mobility service offering is still underway, and the report is scheduled in the second quarter of 2023-2024.
-The objective of this study is to allow safe passage for cyclists and pedestrians throughout the year, to reduce the risk of accidents and to improve user-friendliness and safety, all within an approach based on both a global vision of the Greater Montreal cycling network, and sustainable development; - + The detailed design for the rehabilitation of the Île Sainte-Hélène pavilion is underway and should be completed in the fourth quarter of 2023-2024.
+- The detailed design for the rehabilitation of the Île Sainte-Hélène pavilion is underway and should be completed in the fourth quarter of 2023-2024.
 The project consists of upgrading the building according to sustainability and safety criteria to extend its service life by more than 75 years; - + The preliminary project study for the demolition of the Plaza building and the reconfiguration of the adjacent lands was completed in the first quarter of 2023-2024.
-The detailed design is scheduled to begin in the second quarter of 2023-2024, with work scheduled to start in the fourth quarter of 2024-2025; - + The detailed preliminary project study for the rehabilitation and reinforcement of the steel on several sections of the bridge, as part of the major maintenance program, will continue until June 2024; - + The detailed preliminary project study for the rehabilitation of Piers 23 and 26 and of the ground anchors will continue until June 2024; - + The Jacques Cartier Bridge is located in a seismic zone and was not designed, at the time of its construction, to withstand the loads generated by a seismic event, since no such standards existed.
-Following a recent study, a program currently under evaluation provides for the integration of seismic rehabilitation concepts into the steel and concrete pier work programs, over a period of approximately 25 years; - + The detailed design for the leveling and paving of the bridge, the ramps of section 5 and the south and north approaches is scheduled to begin in the second quarter of 2023-2024, for work to extend over a two-year period, from 2027 to 2029.
+The detailed design is scheduled to begin in the third quarter of 2023-2024, with work scheduled to start in the fourth quarter of 2024-2025; - + The detailed preliminary project study for the steel rehabilitation and reinforcement on several sections of the bridge, as part of the major maintenance program, will continue until October 2025; - + The detailed preliminary project study for the rehabilitation of Piers 23 and 26 and of the ground anchors will continue until October 2025; - + The Jacques Cartier Bridge is located in a seismic zone and was not designed, at the time of its construction, to withstand the loads generated by a seismic event, since no such standards existed.
+Following a recent study, a program currently under evaluation provides for the integration of seismic rehabilitation concepts into the steel and concrete pier work programs, over a period of approximately 25 years; - + The detailed design for the leveling and paving of the bridge, the ramps of section 5 and the south and north approaches is scheduled to begin in the third quarter of 2023-2024, for work to extend over a twoyear period, from 2027 to 2029.
+The work timeline will take into account the ongoing work at the Louis-Hippolyte-La Fontaine to ensure traffic flow.